tsubaiso/tsubaiso-api-documentation/README.md

 **/tags/create**

-Description: Creates a new tag.
-The created tag will be sent back as JSON if successful.
+Description: Creates a new segment(formerly tag).
+The created segment(formerly tag) will be sent back as JSON if successful.

 Method: POST